dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 The `@dojo/cli` command line tool should be installed globally.
 Refer to the [Dojo 2 local installation](../000_local_installation/) article for more information.

 You also need to be familiar with TypeScript as Dojo 2 uses it extensively.
-For more information, refer to the [TypeScript and Dojo 2](../comingsoon.html) article.

 {% section %}